-(ii) Reduce to less than 3 incidents of ESH-Related notices of violation in all 100% coverage of Frontken Group: number of incidents 1 0 (iii) Reduce our health and safety recordable injury rate to 0.09 hour per 100 Employees in all 100% coverage of Frontken Group.
-[Lost-time incident rate = lost hours per 100 employees]. hour per 100 employees 0.04 0.01 HEALTH AND SAFETY COMPLIANCE AND CERTIFICATIONS (i) Established board committee, safety committees, safety teams oversight of management and control of health and safety risks in all 100% compliance and coverage of Frontken Group. compliance Yes YES (ii) Achieve 100% percentage of production sites licensed and certified by the local regulatory authority within each country/sites. percentage 100% 100% (iii) Achieve 100% percentage of production sites with ISO and/or OHSAS 18001 certification and or equivalent international assurance standard certification; and/or qualification by customers. percentage 100% 100% (iv) Achieve 100% percentage of monitoring of safety indicators; and monthly/weekly safety training and awareness. percentage 100% 100% (v) Achieve 100% percentage of employees trained on health and safety protocols/standards/policy. percentage 95% 98%
+(i) Established board committee, safety committees, safety teams' oversight of management and control of health and safety risks in all 100% compliance and coverage of Frontken Group. compliance Yes Yes Yes (ii) Achieve 100% percentage of production sites licensed and certified by the local regulatory authority within each country/site. percentage 100% 100% 100% HEALTH AND SAFETY (iii) Achieve 100% percentage of production sites with ISO 45001:2018 and/or OHSAS 18001 certification and or equivalent international assurance standard certification; and/or qualification by customers. percentage 100% 100% 100% COMPLIANCE AND CERTIFICATIONS (iv) Achieve 100% percentage of monitoring of safety indicators; and monthly/weekly safety training and awareness. percentage 100% 100% 100% (v) Achieve all staff trained on health and safety protocol/standards/policy. number 843 882 931 (vi) Achieve 100% percentage of employees trained on health and safety protocols/standards/policy. percentage 95% 98% 100% (vii) Achieve all staff got the training (General training which includes safety). number 843 882 931 (viii) Achieve 100% percentage of staff got the training (General training which includes safety). percentage 98% 99% 100%